Skip to Content

 Morris Law Firm, P.A. represents clients as the white collar crime attorney / white collar crime lawyer throughout Pinellas County and the entire Tampa Bay, FL area (St. Petersburg, Tampa, Hillsborough, Pasco, Manatee, Sarasota).
 Scheme to Defraud takes many forms and is mired in complexity.
 The involvement of the state government and possibly the FBI makes it even harder to follow without a guide.
 Attorney Melinda Morris has years of practical and functional knowledge when it comes to white-collar crimes in St. Petersburg, Clearwater, and Pinellas County.

-If you are facing charges related to Scheme to Defraud, contact an attorney.
+If you are facing charges related to Scheme to Defraud in Florida, contact a scheme to defraud attorney.
 Contact St. Petersburg’s white-collar attorney for more information about your scheme to defraud case throughout the Tampa Bay area including Tampa, Clearwater, Bartow, New Port Richey, Dade City, Plant City, including the counties of Hillsborough, Pasco, and Pinellas or surrounding areas.
-Contact Attorney Melinda Morris with The Morris Law Firm, P.A. to get assistance with your legal needs related to Scheme to Defraud.
+Contact Attorney Melinda Morris with The Morris Law Firm, P.A. to get assistance with your legal needs related to Scheme to Defraud charges in Florida.

 Meet The Attorneys Melinda Morris & Seth Shapiro